nigelpasco/lucia-mongoose/README.md

 # lucia-mongoose

-This is a basic implementation of sveltekit@next with [`lucia-sveltekit`](https://https://github.com/pilcrowOnPaper/lucia-sveltekit) by PilcrowOnPaper, and utilising the mongoose-adapter courtesy of SkepticMystic.
+This is a basic implementation of sveltekit with lucia-sveltekit by PilcrowOnPaper, and utilising the mongoose-adapter courtesy of SkepticMystic.

 ## Setting up project

+Follow the guide here (thanks again to PilcrowOnPaper) [guide](https://lucia-sveltekit.vercel.app/)

-You will need to install npm dependencies...
+You will then need to install npm dependencies...

 ```bash
 # install npm dependencies (npm, pnpm, yarn etc.)